Where Celebrities Work Out—and What Their Gyms Are Like

-For better or worse, people often look to celebs for inspiration to hit the gym.
+For better or worse, people often look to celebrities for inspiration to hit the gym.
 But we don’t always think of seeking out the exact workout a certain star favors—with costly personal trainers and ultra-luxe home gyms, this usually seems out of the realm of possibility.
-That said, celebs actually really love working out at fitness studios, so if you’re in New York or Los Angeles and you want to do, say, the fitness routine favored by Taylor Swift or Gigi Hadid, you’re in serious luck.
+That said, singers, models, actresses, and reality TV stars actually really love working out at fitness studios, so if you’re in New York or Los Angeles and you want to do, say, the fitness routine favored by Taylor Swift or Gigi Hadid, you’re in serious luck.

 But what are these workouts really like?
 If you swing by Body by Simone, a high-intensity hour-long dance class, will you be able to keep up?
 Don’t worry: We got the inside scoop on all of the best celebrity workouts from coast to coast, so you don’t have to pony up for a pricy class without a clue of what might happen while you’re there.
 Keep in mind that the Swift and Hadids of the world generally go with private sessions at these studios, so it’s unlikely you’ll find yourself sweating to Britney Spears alongside Britney Spears, but you’ll at least be breathing the same air as some of these celebs.

-Ahead, find our favorite star gyms in NYC and L.A.
+Ahead we’ve rounded up our favorite star gyms in NYC and L.A., though you can still get in on the high-gloss action without living in these cities.
+Try the workout below from Karlie Kloss-approved gym ModelFIT, or download Sweaty Betty’s killer 31 Days To Fit Program.

 Celebs: Reese Witherspoon, Sandra Bullock, Anne Hathaway, Chrissy Teigen, Taylor Swift

 Classes vary by theme—"Full Body," "Hips, Thighs, & Buns"—but in general, expect to move nonstop in 60-minute dance cardio classes that incorporate relatively easy-to-follow choreography.
+Bonus?
+Founder Simone De La Rue created a workout for Sweaty Betty's 31 Days To Fit program, so you can try this one at home.

 Pro tip: Stand in the back for your first class, but challenge yourself to get to the front row eventually.